darthblanc/wordle-game-clone/README.md

 # wordle-game-clone
-a cli version of wordle and a solver
+a cli version of wordle with solver to use game.java, be sure to change the file path